1Password/typeshare/docs/src/usage/configuration.md

 # Configuration

-Your Typeshare can be customized customized by either passing options on the command line or in a configuration file.
+Your Typeshare can be customized by either passing options on the command line or in a configuration file.
 The `typeshare-driver` will automatically create command line flags from the Config struct in your language.
 For any command line option that corresponds to a value in the configuration file, specifying the option on the command line will override the value in the configuration file.

 Some base commands are available in any Typeshare implementation's CLI

 ## Base Command Line Options

 - `-l`, `--lang`
     (Required) The language you want your definitions to be generated in.
-This will be one of the
+This will be one of the languages supported by the Typeshare you are using.
 - `-o`, `--output-file`
     (Required or -d) The file path to which the generated definitions will be written.
 - `-d`, `--directory`